Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Determine if minimalistic version of hud will be rendered instead of full hud.
+Determine if minimalistic version of the hud will be rendered instead of full hud.

 Default value: false